 Jessica reflected, standing outside the door to Beth's room.
 Every night was just the right amount of humor and life.
 Typically, it was all she needed.

-All of a sudden, the entire room's furniture begins shifting.
-The bed carries upward and disappears into the hanger closet while both shelves begin sliding toward each other, to the center of the room.
-Very quickly, the room had transformed with alternate spaces.
+All of a sudden, the entire room's furniture shifted.
+The bed carried upward and disappeared into the hanger closet while both shelves began sliding toward each other, to the center.
+Very quickly, the room had transformed with alternate spacing.

 On the far right, a black and white poster of Steve Wozniak and Steve Jobs back-to-back wearing sun-glasses-carrying iPhones like pistols - "Apple Inc. Saints" it read.

 Along with the computer setup came a cascade of new characteristics.
-The desk came with a cushioned black chair that detached from the shelf as soon as the room transformed, one with wheels.
+The desk came with a cushioned, black chair that detached from the shelf as soon as the room transformed, one with wheels.
 On either side of the cone-shaped projector were two miniature models, one R2D2 on the right, and a BB-8 on the left.
 Rising in front of the projector and dominating the right wall was a large poster displaying white letters: R, W, B, Y, and four female silhouettes in colored backgrounds, red, white, dark grey, and yellow respectively.

 "Voice signature recognized," said the robotic male voice.
 Suddenly, several screens illuminated above the projector, three by three, each forming part of a whole to display the facial image of a certain breed of feline.
 "Good evening, Lynx."

 While new images of rail lines, high-tech trains, transport aircraft, and floating houses appeared on separate holo screens, a female voiceover entered: "Goliath Corporation, proudly serving humanity since 2021.
 Goliath stands at the cutting-edge of technology through the continued support of advanced A.L.I. interfacing-"